bjarne0706/corewar/README.md

 ## Description

 This is the implementation of the programming game [Core War](https://en.wikipedia.org/wiki/Core_War).
+The project has 3 distinct parts:

+1. **Assembler**.
+Converts file .s, written in assembly-like language into bytecode file .cor.
+Compiled bot then can be loaded into the virtual machine.
+2. **Virtual Machine**.
+Runs the game.
+Loads bytecode of up to 4 players into a circular memory area.
+Then executes each champion's code operation after operation.
+Wins a player, who created the last active process - i.e. the process which executed the last *live* operation.
+3. **Visualization**.
+Displays the game in a terminal with formatting by ncurses library (screencast above).

+Writing a smart bot was not the task here, as there is a separate project for that.

 *This is the project of the Algorithms branch of the School 42 curriculum*